 6. Taking it too personally.
 This might be the biggest confidence soul-crusher of all.
-Successful women know our opinion isn’t the only one that matters.
-But people who take issues personally put too much stock in other’s opinions.
+We know our opinion isn’t the only one that matters, but people who take issues personally put too much stock in other’s opinions.
 This translates any small letdown at work into being seen as a “winner” or “loser.”
-Women leaders see a problem as something that can be solved, not as a referendum on their own worth.
+Successful leaders see a problem as something that can be solved, not as a referendum on their own worth.

 Once we get past these imaginary “caution” signs, we can fly our confidence flag without fear.